Jo Polniaczek | The Facts Of Life Wiki - Fandom

 Blair helped Jo lower her defense walls and become less hostile.
 When Jo’s Eastland scholarship was threatened by budget cuts, Blair secretly submitted her family’s scholarship application on Jo’s behalf, even though Jo had refused the money out of fear of being indebted to her.
 Blair explained she did it because she didn’t want Jo to leave, insisting that people owe creditors, not friends.
 This exchange ended with the two of them openly acknowledging their friendship for the first time.

 Throughout the series, Blair often tried to help Jo financially, offering loans or a plane ticket home for Christmas.
+When she accidentally broke Jo's carburetor, she handed Jo a blank check to fix it.
 Jo usually refused, but when she was mugged while living in California for a job opportunity, she called Blair for help; Blair immediately flew out to deliver the money in person.
 Later, in season nine, Blair even bought the community center where Jo worked to keep it from closing.
+When Jo’s social work supervisor at the community center attempted to jump from a ledge and Blair misinterpreted the situation as Jo being the one in danger, she rushed to the window and pleaded with her to hold on, telling her, “A lot of people love you, Jo, and I’m one of them.”
+She later tried to play down her panic through humor.

 Their conflicts often reinforced how much they meant to each other.
 In “The Rich Aren’t Different,” Jo borrowed Blair’s watch without asking and broke it, dismissing the damage because Blair owned many others.
 Blair was hurt by Jo’s refusal to admit fault and took her to small claims court to make a point.
-In court, Blair confessed that although she was used to people not taking her seriously, she cared when Jo did it: “You’re my friend.
+In court, Blair confessed that although she was used to people not taking her seriously, she cared when Jo did it, telling her, “You’re my friend.
 You’re supposed to know there’s more to me than that.”
 Jo apologized, assured her she did know, and Blair dropped the case, with the two leaving arm-in-arm for coffee.

 Earlier in the series, when Jo attempted to get married to Eddie as a teenager, Blair came up with multiple ideas to stop her.